tkyngw/tkyngw/README.md

 ### About me

-🪄  I've been learning programming so that I can bring my ideas into to life.
+🪄  I've been learning programming so that I can bring my ideas to life and I'm absolutely enjoying it.

 🎓  Graduated from [Ironhack Web Development Bootcamp](https://www.ironhack.com/en/web-development), where I acquired skills like **HTML | CSS | JavaScript(ES6) | React | ExpressJS | MongoDB | NodeJS | Axios | Handlebar**.